Proposals (Phase 1)

 Categories

-If the user decides to apply for time in QM, the proposal may be of one of the following categories:
+If the user decides to apply for time in QM, the proposal may be in one of the following categories:

 -